 So, I didn’t explore my views with my dad as I would have done in the past.
 Never have I shared these thoughts with anyone until now.
 I sort of suppressed my true thoughts and reactions.
 I think I only returned to the gallery again once after that too.
 The second time was the same, but this time I skipped the exhibitions and just walked around the building for free.

 I felt kind of guilty about stifling my views too.
 At the time, I felt as if my views were not important and not valued.
 I was angry with the gallery for silencing me and making me self-conscious.
 The whole experience seemed like a framing and anchoring exercise.
 Positioning the gallery as a font of all knowledge and visitors as ignorant.
 I thought it was very clever of Saatchi to use a magnificent building with lots of rich history and cultural significance to frame worthless pieces of art and then later sell them for millions of dollars to private collectors.

 Why Explain Value-Based Pricing?

 I tell you this story about the Tate modern.
 I could have told you fifty business stories very similar to it.
 Executives bewildered about why their customers were asking for price reductions?
 Or even prepared to bear the switching costs to an alternative supplier when they, in their minds, were the top incumbent.
 At the same time, the same executives could not explain the value of their offer to their customers.
 Or why their customers were so unhappy to find out that someone else was charging substantially less for the same thing.

 Sounds a bit like the Tate modern story again, a business:

 - Telling customers they have no right to complain when they were getting a poor service

-- That doesn’t care what their customers’ value
+- That doesn’t care about their customers’ value

 - That thinks incumbency is a safety net for everything